code-and-effect/codeandeffect.com/pages/upside-ams/upside-ams.md

 - You get hosting, support, updates, and training at a fixed cost via Support and Improve.
 - You have no other subscription fees, licenses, restrictions, or hidden costs.

-Here’s another way to understand how Upside AMS works: imagine the infrastructure required for any city street: roads, sidewalks, power lines, water lines--that’s all the Upside platform.
+Here’s another way to understand how Upside AMS works.
+Imagine the infrastructure required for any city street: roads, sidewalks, power lines, water lines--that’s all the Upside platform.
 Each building on the street is unique, built to the needs of whoever is using it, but still relying on that common city infrastructure.
 A building on that street is your unique implementation of a Upside AMS!

 ## Why choose Upside AMS?

 We developed Upside AMS for organizations that need custom software to run their association, but are hesitant about the risks that come with custom software projects.
-Everyone has had a custom project not go well, at some point, because the risks were not managed well.
+Everyone has had a custom project not go well because the risks were not managed well.
 We want to minimize the risks of custom software so that it is a great option for associations.

 Some of these risks that Upside AMS solves are:

 **No budget or schedule overruns during development.** Upside AMS comes with common modules that are customized to your needs, and with our extensive experience working with associations, we are able to accurately estimate and schedule this work.

-**Predictable long term cost.** Our Support and Improve contract gives you a predictable, all-in cost for hosting, support, updates, and training.
+**Predictable long term cost.** Our [Support and Improve](/support-and-improve/) contract gives you a predictable, all-in cost for hosting, support, updates, and training.
 There are no additional costs, licenses, or fees.

 **Consistent security updates.** Custom software can be expensive to update.
 But because Upside AMS runs on top of a common shared infrastructure, we are able to apply updates to that infrastructure (and your implementation) for a fraction of the cost you would have with other custom software.